 06 of 07

-If you're moving any distance, whether it's across town or across the country, it's a good idea to plan how you're going to pack the car.
+If you're moving any distance, it's a good idea to plan how you're going to pack the car.
 With kids and pets and your essentials to squeeze in, you might find you're lacking the necessary space to move everything you need.

 If this is the case, it might be time to invest in an overhead carrier.
-While there are a lot of carriers on the market, it's essential that you figure out which one is right for your move as they tend to be expensive and it'll be something you'll use for a long time to come.
+While there are a lot of carriers on the market, you must figure out which one is right for your move as they tend to be expensive and it'll be something you'll use for a long time to come.

 07 of 07